-The George S. Mickelson Trail (aka "the Big Mick") is one of the premier rail-trails in the West, rich with boom-and-bust gold mining history, American history and the sublime scenery of the Black Hills.
+The George S. Mickelson Trail is one of the premier rail-trails in the West, rich with boom-and-bust gold mining history, American history and the sublime scenery of the Black Hills.
 Bike to Mt.
 Rushmore.
 Explore Deadwood, onetime home of Wild Bill Hickok and Calamity Jane, and Crazy Horse Memorial.
 Visit the world's largest cave and the country's biggest mammoth dig.
 Ride the whole of the Mickelson - along with a few fascinating side trips - on this 6-day bike tour.
 Perfect for those who prefer as little traffic as possible, eminently do-able routes and terrific scenery, this tour packs a lot of wallop for the buck!

 Meet in Rapid City.
 Giant short-faced bears and woolly mammoths!
 Visit Mammoth Site today.
 Then ride onward to Hot Springs for a soak.

 Meet in Rapid City; van to Edgemont, at the south end of the Mickelson Trail.
 Hop on the bikes to ride the trail north to Hot Springs.
 Surprise - there are 61 woolly mammoths right around the corner at Mammoth Site, an active paleontological dig right around the corner.
 Stay here in Hot Springs tonight, with time for a soak.

 Bicycle the Mickelson Trail to the town of Pringle.
 Keep going to explore one of the world's biggest caves.
 Stay at Legion Lake tonight.